 To save money and get the plane ready for production in time for the carrier’s launch, Messerschmitt took many of the components of their existing Bf 109 fighter and modified it accordingly for use as a carrier borne aircraft.
 Power would be provided by a Daimler-Benz DB 605 unit.
 New wings were also added and the undercarriage was designed to retract inwards into the wings.

-The development schedule on the Me 155 looked promising and by the end of 1942, it was look set for a maiden flight and completion on time.
+The development schedule on the Me 155 looked promising and by the end of 1942, it was looking set for a maiden flight and completion on time.
 However, the Graf Zeppelin was labouring behind its proposed launch date and it became clear to Messerschmitt that the vessel would not be ready in time for when their new plane would roll off the production line.

 The project was initially put on hold by the Messerschmitt engineering team who kept the design drawings but decided not to produce the aircraft unless told to do so in order to focus on getting their existing aircraft out of the factory and into battle.